 *This post contains affiliate links.

 Interactive Books Are Must Haves for Your Child’s Bookshelves!

 If you have a baby or toddler in your home, it is absolutely imperative that you have interactive books on your shelves.
 These are some of the most important types of books you can give to a child, not only for the way they help boost their developmental skills, but also for the way they help foster a love of reading and support early literacy.

 These Interactive Books for Toddlers Support Development!

-When sharing interactive books for babies and toddlers with your children, you are boosting their development in such important ways.
+When sharing interactive books with your children, you are boosting their development in such important ways.

 First, interactive board books are incredibly engaging and capture childrens’ interest and curiosity.
 When your little ones bat at pages, look for hidden characters, and actively participate in stories, you’re creating the building blocks for reading and writing development!

 Second, many interactive books include pull tabs, die cut pages, moving parts, and different textures.
 These elements create fabulous sensory experiences and are important for boosting sensory development!

 Finally, interactive books are fabulous for fine motor development.
 When your little one pulls tabs, lifts flaps, and traces her finger along die cut pages and grooved paths, you are enhancing fine motor skills.
 Good on your for working on finger isolation and that all important pincer grasp!